adamwan-nexplore/guidebook-nxp-hk/README.md

 ## What we do

-In 2019, Life as a Service (LAAS) was initiated by Nexplore acting as the collaborative network and research platform to invent tomorrow’s cities, villages and landscapes by holistically connecting digital services to human values.
+In 2019, Life as a Service (LaaS) was initiated by NEXPLORE acting as the collaborative network and research platform to invent tomorrow’s cities, villages and landscapes by holistically connecting digital services to human values.

 ## What we use